Timothy Hwang: Business career

-In the Spring of 2013, as Hwang was finishing his degree at Princeton, he launched FiscalNote along with two friends from high school, Gerald Yao and Jonathan Chen.
+In early 2013, as Hwang was finishing his degree at Princeton, he launched FiscalNote along with two friends from high school, Gerald Yao and Jonathan Chen.
 Hwang deferred his attendance at Harvard Business School to start the company while Yao took a leave of absence from Emory University.
 At the time, FiscalNote began its service as a state legislative tracking service.
 Hwang, Yao, and Chen, bootstrapped the business with several thousand dollars and incorporated FiscalNote in June 2013.